Nakano, Nagano: Climate

 Nakano has a climate characterized by characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
 The average annual temperature in Nakano is 12.2 °C. The average annual rainfall is 1406 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.6 °C, and lowest in January, at around -0.4 °C.

 Demographics

 Per Japanese census data, the population of Nakano has remained relatively constant over the past 70 years.

 History

 The area of present-day Nakano was part of ancient Shinano Province.
 The area was part of the tenryō (direct holdings) of the Tokugawa shogunate during the Edo period and was administered from Nakano jin'ya.
-Nakano was the capital of "Nakano Prefecture" form 1870 to 1871, when it was merged with Nagano Prefecture.
+Nakano was the capital of "Nakano Prefecture" from 1870 to 1871, when it was merged with Nagano Prefecture.
 The modern town of Nakano was established on April 1, 1889 with the establishment of the municipalities system.
 It was elevated to city status on July 1, 1955 by the merger of the town with neighboring villages of Hino, Entoku, Nagaoka, Hiraoka, Takaoka, Shinano, and Yamato.

 On April 1, 2005, the village of Toyota (from Shimominochi District) was merged into Nakano.